 Jesus’ own body was crushed taking on the punishment for every desperate fix and empty bottle.
 Past, Present and Future

-We don’t see Jesus exerting much time or energy unless the answer to that question is YES.
+Jesus loves the addict and the non addict alike.
+His love is not dependent on our actions.
+However in the Bible, we don’t see Jesus exerting much time or energy to heal them unless the answer to that question is YES.
 Addicts must want help.

 This is what they call the gift of desperation.